VOL. 126 | NO. 185 | Thursday, September 22, 2011

 Federal agents executed four search warrants at Gibson facilities in Memphis and Nashville around 8:45 a.m.
 Aug.
 24. They seized several pallets of wood, electronic files and guitars.
-Both the company and its supporters have criticized several aspects of the raid – including the presence of armed agents – as indicative of government overreach.
+Both the company and its supporters have criticized several aspects of the raid – including the presence of armed agents – as indicative of what they believe is government overreach.

 “I am frustrated by the administration’s refusal to brief me and our committee with real answers,” Blackburn said.
 “Specifically, why did they send armed agents into Gibson’s facilities?
 It is beyond me why not once, but twice, the administration felt the need to act like a bunch of cowboys, when I am sure a letter like this or a simple phone call stating their concerns to Gibson’s leaders would have prompted a very cooperative response.”

-As of mid-day Tuesday, the company was closing in on 20,000 signatures for a petition it plans to deliver to the White House asking for the government to drop its criminal investigation of the company.
+By the end of the day Tuesday, the company had surpassed 20,000 signatures for a petition it plans to deliver to the White House asking for the government to drop its investigation of the company.